COLORADO DEPARTMENT OF TRANSPORTATION

 What if I missed the bus or my connection after hours?
 Will there be a Guaranteed Ride home?

-CDOT is teaming with the local transit partners who provide a Guaranteed Ride Home including travelers in northern Colorado and in the Denver metro area.
-Currently there is not a guaranteed ride home in the Pikes Peak region but discussions are in progress.
+CDOT/Bustang does not provide a guaranteed ride home.
+There are local transit partners who provide a Guaranteed Ride Home (may be a cost associated) in northern Colorado and in the Denver metro area.
+Currently there is not a guaranteed ride home in the Pikes Peak region.

 There might be times that essential services travelers might need assistance going to hospitals in Denver.
 How will that work?